Skip to Content

 Then, we can trim down gradually and see what length you prefer.

-If you already have a longer beard and want to trim down to stubble, that’s easy.
+If you already have a longer beard and want to trim it down to stubble, that’s easy.
 Just grab your beard trimmer and trim down to a length approximately 2mm longer than you want to end up with.
 Or, down to 6mm so we can start from there.

-Step 3: Trim your entire beard down
+Step 2: Trim your entire beard down

-Your facial hair and maybe even your bald head have been primed.
 It’s now time to trim down to your stubble length of choice.

 The trimmer head follows the contours of the face, minimizing irritation and cuts.
 It also comes with a wide range of settings between 0.4 – 10mm, allowing for very intricate control.